 Tim Lee-Davey purchased one from me (and later another).
 The first tub had its initial outing at Spa and I was interested to see how the carbon car handled and shared the driving with TLD and also crashed it after being punted off by Schlesser's Sauber-Mercedes in the very fast left-hander before the Bus Stop chicane.
 I tested it alright - and found the chassis to be strong...and safe!

-The private Team Davey organisation campaigned Porsche 962C chassis '138' in a minimum further eight World Championship rounds – plus the mighty non-Championship Le Mans 24-Hours - during the 1989 race season.
+The private Team Davey organization campaigned the Porsche 962C carbon fiber chassis under the number '138' in a minimum further eight World Championship rounds – plus the mighty non-Championship Le Mans 24-Hours - during the 1989 race season.
 Into 1990 the car was again entered by Team Davey to contest its second Le Mans 24-Hour race, and was again deployed in the Mexican round of the FIA World Championship series.

-After 1990 the car was preserved in brief storage until, following the demise of Group C racing, the car was acquired by British enthusiast Jonathan Baker in 1992.
-As was the norm with privateer teams, the power unit had been supplied on a contract basis by Porsche AG, so the car was acquired as a complete rolling chassis, less engine.
+After 1990 the car was preserved in brief storage until, following the dissolution of Group C racing, the car was acquired by British enthusiast Jonathan Baker in 1992.
+As was the norm with privateer teams, the engine had been supplied on a contract basis by Porsche AG, so the car was acquired as a complete rolling chassis, less engine.
 Mr Baker then had the car restored to concours standards, this work all being listed in the accompanying documentation file.
-The work was carried out by British endurance racing specialists ADA Engineering, who were briefed to rebuild it to 24-Hour race-ready condition, regardless of expense.
+The work was carried out by British endurance racing specialists ADA Engineering, under the direction of Trevor Crisp, who were briefed to rebuild it to 24-Hour race-ready condition, regardless of expense.

 Since joining the Amalfitano Collection, this immaculate Porsche 962C was last used in the 2007 Porsche Rennsport Reunion at Daytona, driven by Brian Redman.
 It suffered an engine failure there which was rebuilt by Klaus Fischer, Amalfi Racing's respected technical chief.
 He then tested the car in the late-2008 Savannah Targa 66 event, after which the engine was removed for dyno test and tuning in 2009.
 The car was then test-driven by none other than former Porsche Works team star driver Brian Redman at Moroso Park in May 2010.
 Since 2000 only the late Michael Amalfitano, Brian Redman or Klaus Fischer have driven the car, Brian occupying the driver's seat at the Rennsport Reunion events of 2001, 2004 and 2007.